bnb-chain/greenfield-whitepaper/part1.md

 The biggest assumption for the design is:

-***Greenfield is an economically sustainable, service-oriented ecosystem.***
+***Greenfield is a self-sustained, service-oriented ecosystem.***

 By "self-sustained", it means that the service providers and